Skip to content

 X-Global-Tags: cluster=cluster_A,app=math

-The final effect of traffic splitting participation is the same as the following:
+The final effect of splitting participation is the same as below:

 POST /v1/some/api